jiosaavn-pro-apk/.github/profile/README.md

 - **Karaoke Integration**: Added synced lyrics for an enhanced music experience.
 - **Caller Tune Setup**: This version simplifies setting caller tunes directly from the app.

-## What’s New in JioSaavn Pro APK?
+## What’s New in JioSaavn Pro APK 8.1 Premium Unlocked ?
 This version brings exciting updates for better performance and features:

 - **Improved Audio Quality**: Enhanced streaming for high-quality sound.